Delmar Smith & Cap Mentzer

 In 1953, the society hosted its first rock show, held at the McLaughlin Junior High School gymnasium.
 The show consisted mainly of members’ collections and crafts.

-It’s grown to become an on-going annual event, displaying the lapidary works of the members and public, gems and minerals from collections and donations, a variety of rock and mineral vendors, demonstrations of many lapidary and jewelry techniques, and lectures on earth science and mineralogy.
-It is always held the first weekend of April.
+It’s grown to become a large, on-going annual event, displaying lapidary works and the gem and mineral collections from our members and the public.
+There is a variety of rock and mineral vendors, demonstrations of many lapidary and jewelry techniques, family activity area, door prizes, raffles, and much more.
+It is currently being held the third weekend of March at the Jackson County Expo.

 Mentzer Hall circa 1970s